xebialabs-community/xlr-custom-report-plugin/README.md

 ## REST Endpoint Usage

 Here's how you can also call the custom REST API to pull the data externally.
+The format for the folder path is MyFolder/MySubfolder/etc., using the path visible in the Folder tree on the Design panel.

-**REST API** : http://localhost:6516/api/extension/reportlist ( GET, basicauth )
+**REST API** : http://localhost:5516/api/extension/reportlist?folderPath=< folder path> ( GET, basicauth ).

 Pulls the list of custom reports

 #### Snapshot 6
 ![](images/snap6.png)

-**REST API** : http://localhost:6516/api/extension/report?type=< reportname > ( GET, basicauth )
+**REST API** : http://localhost:6516/api/extension/report?folderPath=< folder path >&type=< reportname > ( GET, basicauth ).

 Pulls the actual report